raktimgogoi360/innoscripta/README.md

 1. Go to **"Certificates & secrets"** in your app registration.
 2. Click **"New client secret"**.
 3. Add a description and set an expiration period.
-4. Click **"Add"** and copy the client secret value (you will need this for your environment variables).
+4. Click **"Add"** and copy the client secret value (copy the secret id and paste it somewhere.
+We will need this for our environment variables).

 ## Environment Variables

-Create a `.env` file in the root of your project if runnung through git clone , if creating a a docker container then this step is not requied and skip this step.
+Create a `.env` file in the root of your project if running through git clone, if creating a a docker container then this step is not required, and skip this step.

 ```yaml